LooseLab/readfish/README.md

  The following OSs are supported:

  - **Linux** yay
- - **MacOS** boo
+ - **MacOS** boo (Apple Silicon Only with Dorado)

 > [!NOTE]
 > Note - MacOS supports is on MinKNOW 5.7 and greater using Dorado basecaller only.
+You must have Apple Silicon.

 <!-- begin-short -->